Where the deceased does not leave a valid will

 Note: * ‘Issue’ means children, grandchildren and/or great-grandchildren.

-If a person dies intestate leaving a spouse and a child(ren), the spouse takes:
+If a person dies intestate leaving a spouse but no child(ren), the surviving spouse, as defined by the A&P Act (s 70J), takes the entire estate.

 - personal chattels;